jakesamuel99/Airbnb_proj/README.md

 The classifier accuracies for each city and property type are as follows:

 For both property types, the Naive Bayes classifier outperformed the Logistic Regression and Decision Tree classifiers.

-With varying levels of accuracy that depend on the city and property type, the Naive Bayes classifier can determine if a customer will receive a relatively expensive or inexpensive property based on their preferences.
+With varying levels of accuracy that depend on the city and property type, the Naive Bayes classifier can determine if a customer will opt for a relatively expensive or inexpensive property based on their specific preferences.
+This knowledge can help in setting competitive and attractive prices that align with customer preferences.

 ### Which amenities are expected and which come with higher priced properties?